jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 {% endtab %}

 Generate the stakepool registration transaction.
-The script also attaches the new pool_name.metadata.json to the offlinetransfer file
+The script also attaches the new pool_name.metadata.json to the offlinetransfer file.

 {% tab title="offline" %}
 ```bash